okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 Array of the [Theme Response](#theme-response-object)

-> **Important**: Currently only one Theme per org is supported, therefore this contains a single object only.
+> **Important**: Currently each org supports only one Theme, therefore this contains a single object only.

 Passing an invalid `brandId` returns a `404 Not Found` status code with the error code `E0000007`.